Climate Disclosures Read the latest Climate Statements

 Please see below links to our disclosures.

-There are two categories of climate risks: transition risks - risks related to the transition to a lower-carbon economy; and physical risks - risks related to the physical impacts of climate change.
+There are two categories of climate-related risks and oportunities: transition - risks or opportunities related to the transition to a lower-carbon economy; and physical - risks or opportunities related to the physical impacts of climate change.

 Feedback